 The Recent Alumni Master’s Opportunity is designed to help recent graduates further their education.
 This includes a waiver of the graduate application fee.
 Visit the RAM Opportunity page to learn more.

 If you are considering coming to VCU from a country outside of the U.S., please visit the Graduate School International Student page for resources.
+For help with immigration issues, housing, and more, visit the Global Education Office.

 Applicants are notified of admission decisions at the earliest possible date.